 If an error stays on the credit report for long, it may unfairly represent consumers and negatively affect their lives when attempting to get a loan, rent an apartment, apply for a job, and open a new credit card.

-One of the best ways to dispute items on credit report is to write a credit dispute letter to the credit reporting agencies.
+One of the best ways to dispute items on credit reports is to write a credit dispute letter to the credit reporting agencies.
 If the claims are legitimate, the agencies will investigate the issue and correct the errors.
 The first step to write a dispute letter is to obtain a credit report.

-How To Get A Credit Report
+Does Disputing Credit Report Work? – How To Get A Credit Report

 One way to get a credit report is to obtain it from credit reporting agencies.
 Another way to obtain it is through AnnualCreditReport.com.
-From their website, you can receive a free annual copy of credit report from each credit reporting company.
+From their website, you can receive a free annual copy of the credit report from each credit reporting company.

-The reason for getting a copy of credit report before writing a dispute letter is to use the most recent version of the credit report.
+The reason for getting a copy of the credit report before writing a dispute letter is to use the most recent version of the credit report.
 If using an outdated copy, there may be an error more recent that may appear on the credit report.

-Writing A Dispute Letter To Credit Bureau
+Writing A Credit Dispute Letter To Credit Bureau

 After obtaining the most recent credit report copy, check and circle all items that you see are incorrect or incomplete.
-You will be attaching a copy of credit report with the markings to the credit bureaus later, and the markings will help them find the disputed items quickly.
+You will be attaching a copy of the credit report with the markings to the credit bureaus later, and the markings will help them find the disputed items quickly.

 When writing the letter, make sure that you clearly describe the disputed items.
 If the credit reporting agencies find your claims to be frivolous, they are not obligated to carry out an investigation.
 A frivolous claim is one that lacks sufficient information to warrant an investigation.